zerotohero-dev/JFDI/README.md

 It only has a single requirement:

-    Keep each goal in a separate line.
+    Keep each goal on a separate line.

-It will play nicely, as long as you remmember to **keep each goal in its own line**.
+It will play nicely, as long as you remmember to **keep each goal on its own line**.

 And as long as you follow this simple rule, you can edit your text files in whichever text editor you like, and when you run `jfdi` again, it will catch up and parse